dandi/handbook/docs/about/terms.md

    and making available of research, educational and informational content.
 Access to DANDI’s content is open to all.

-1. Content may be uploaded free of charge by those without ready access to an organized data center.
+1. Content may be uploaded free of charge by the US BRAIN Initiative and other projects required to submit data to a public archive and those without ready access to an organized data center.

 1. The uploader is exclusively responsible for the content that they upload to DANDI and shall indemnify and hold the DANDI team free and harmless in